 When the pubic hair grows back, the hair follicle can get stuck under the skin and become “ingrown”.
 This ingrown hair can get infected and develop into an angry bump that causes pain when there is any movement or friction in that area.

 I don’t think it can be said better than that!

 Trying to have sex without adequate lubrication of the vagina (or vulva for that matter) is just asking for all kinds of trouble.
-Not only will it not be as pleasurable, but it can be painful and sometimes physically impossible to penetrate the vagina.
+Not only will it not be as pleasurable, but it can lead to painful sex.
+Sometimes it can be physically impossible to penetrate the vagina.